 (See also Acute Abdominal Pain Acute Abdominal Pain Abdominal pain is common and often inconsequential.
 Acute and severe abdominal pain, however, is almost always a symptom of intra-abdominal disease.
 It may be the sole indicator of the need... read more .)

-In the US, acute appendicitis is the most common cause of acute abdominal pain requiring surgery.
+In the United States, acute appendicitis is the most common cause of acute abdominal pain requiring surgery.
 Over 5% of the population develops appendicitis at some point.
-It most commonly occurs in the teens and the 20s but may occur at any age.
+It most commonly occurs in adolescence and in the 20s but may occur at any age.

 Other conditions affecting the appendix include carcinoids, cancer, villous adenomas, and diverticula.
 The appendix may also be affected by Crohn disease Crohn Disease Crohn disease is a chronic transmural inflammatory bowel disease that usually affects the distal ileum and colon but may occur in any part of the gastrointestinal tract.
 Symptoms include diarrhea... read more or ulcerative colitis Ulcerative Colitis Ulcerative colitis is a chronic inflammatory and ulcerative disease arising in the colonic mucosa, characterized most often by bloody diarrhea.
 Extraintestinal symptoms, particularly arthritis... read more with pancolitis (inflammatory bowel disease Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more ).